olore/prs-a/README.md

 Notices
 -------
-Brian icon from "Brain by Arjun Adamson from the Noun Project"
+Brain icon from "Brain by Arjun Adamson from the Noun Project"